 The Global Research on the Impact of Dermatological Diseases (GRIDD) project will provide a unique opportunity to integrate dermatology impact data derived directly from patients who suffer from a large spectrum of diseases, making it the first comprehensive patient impact project in the history of dermatology.
 It will serve to dispel common myths about dermatological diseases.

-The GRIDD patient-impact measurement tool will be used to help advocate for needed change and will offer the world new perspectives on the lives of millions of people who suffer from dermatological diseases.
+The Patient-Reported Impact of Dermatological Diseases (PRIDD) tool will be used to help advocate for needed change and will offer the world new perspectives on the lives of millions of people who suffer from dermatological diseases.

 The GRIDD project has the following key objectives: